FERPA (Family Educational Rights and Privacy Act)

 - The right to inspect and review the student's educational records

+How does a student do this?
 A student should submit to the registrar, dean, head of the academic department, or other appropriate official, a written request that identifies the record(s) that the student wishes to inspect.
 The University official will make arrangements for access and notify the student of the time and place where the records may be inspected.
 If the records are not maintained by the University official to whom the request was submitted, that official shall advise the student of the correct official to whom the request should be addressed.
 The right to inspect does not entitle the student to have copies of their records, only to view them.
 Individuals must come to campus to do so.
 Special arrangements can be made if the distance is not commutable.

 - The right to request the amendment of the student's educational records that the student believes are inaccurate, misleading, or otherwise in violation of the student's privacy rights under FERPA.

+How does a student do this?
 A student who wishes to ask the University to amend a record should write the University official responsible for the record, clearly identify the part of the record the student wants changed, and specify why it should be changed.
 If the University decides not to amend the record as requested, the University will notify the student in writing of the decision and the student's right to a hearing regarding the request for amendment.
 Additional information regarding the hearing procedures will be provided to the student when notified of the right to a hearing.

 - The right to withhold the disclosure of a student's educational records except for legitimate educational interests.

+How does a student do this?
 All student educational records are kept confidential and cannot be released without the student's consent except for directory information.
 Students may however request that directory information also be kept confidential.
 To do so a student must submit a written request to the Office of the Registrar.

 - The right to file a complaint with the U.S. Department of Education concerning alleged failures by the University to comply with the requirements of FERPA.